 There are a few different layouts, but this is the basic one.

-Sleeper Car (Rooms) on the Empire Builder
+Sleeper Accommodations (Rooms) on the Empire Builder

-- Pillows, sheets, and blankets
+- Amtrak provides pillows, sheets, and blankets

 - Roomettes